Fortisque/cs172-notes/lecture-17/index.md

 ---

-**Note:** There's a missing image - I'll upload it tomorrow or the day after.
-Those who are taking CS270 will understand why I've been short on time for the past few days.

 **Note:** I placed proof of $$\mathbf{NP}$$-completeness of CKT-SAT at the end of [lecture 16's notes]({{ site.url }}/classes/cs172/notes/lecture-16) so as not to split the proof across two pages.